yt-dlp/yt-dlp/README.md

                                      ExtractAudio, VideoRemuxer, VideoConvertor,
                                      EmbedSubtitle, Metadata, Merger,
                                      FixupStretched, FixupM4a, FixupM3u8,
+                                     SubtitlesConvertor, EmbedThumbnail,
-                                     SubtitlesConvertor, SponSkrub and Default.
+                                     XAttrMetadata, SponSkrub and Default.
+You
-                                     You can use this option multiple times to give different arguments to different
+                                     can use this option multiple times to give different arguments to different
                                      postprocessors
     -k, --keep-video                 Keep the intermediate video file on disk after post-processing